 Customer Vehicle

-1. Daimler Mercedes-Benz G-Class
+1. Mercedes-Benz Mercedes-Benz G-Class

 2. BMW BMW 5-Series

-3. Tata Motors Jaguar E-Pace

-4. Tata Motors Jaguar I-Pace
+3. Tata Motors Jaguar I-Pace

 5. BMW BMW Z4

-6. Toyota Toyota Supra
+6. Tata Motors Jaguar E-Pace

-Our Complete Vehicles business continues to provide OEM-level expertise to traditional customers seeking a trusted vehicle assembly outsource partner, as well as new market entrants seeking expertise for their traditional, electrified, autonomous and/or new mobility / MaaS concepts.
+Our Complete Vehicles business continues to provide OEM-level expertise to traditional customers seeking a trusted vehicle complete vehicle outsource partner, as well as new market entrants seeking expertise for their traditional, electrified, autonomous and/or new mobility / MaaS concepts.
 Traditional OEMs currently represent the substantial majority of our Complete Vehicles group business customers.
-However, engineering sales with non-traditional customers, including Chinese OEMs, continue to grow.
+However, engineering sales with non-traditional customers, including Chinese OEMs and new OEM entrants, continue to grow.
 MaaS providers represent an important source of new opportunities since they typically do not have the vehicle development, engineering, integration and assembly capabilities of traditional OEMs and thus require outsource partners to commercialize their concepts.
 In this segment, we also focus on leveraging our expertise in alternative energy storage and propulsion systems by further strengthening and capitalizing on our know-how in different propulsion systems.
 In addition, we continue to focus on integration and testing of autonomous driving systems, and we support our customers with one of the most versatile test environments for highly automated vehicles.